exercism/docs/building/tracks/config-json.md

 ### Concept exercises

 Each concept exercise is an entry in the `exercises.concept` array.
-The order of concept exercises will be the one displayed by the website so it should match the typical order in which they should be solved.
+Exercises are ordered on the website in the same order they are listed in this file, and should match the typical order in which they should be solved.
 The following fields make up a concept exercise:

 - `uuid`: a V4 UUID that uniquely identifies the exercise.
 The UUID must be unique both within the track as well as across all tracks